 Or maybe you want to stream The Big Ban Theory in the US.

-Either way, you need a VPN.
+Either way, you need a quality VPN for streaming.
 There are two key features you need to consider with a Netflix VPN:

 - Speed: Speed is key when you’re streaming content.

 - Server Quality: You need real servers, not virtual servers.
 You also need servers whose IP addresses haven’t been blocked by Netflix.